-The protocol has been compiled in consultation with IT Sligo staff via the lead worker representatives.
+The protocol has been compiled in consultation with ATU Sligo staff via the lead worker representatives.

 Exposure to COVID – 19 is a public health risk which affects all citizens.
-IT Sligo will always operate within the parameters of public health and safety advice.
+ATU Sligo will always operate within the parameters of public health and safety advice.

+We all have personal responsibility in reducing the spread of Covid 19.

 Be aware of Symptoms of Covid 19